-This safari company has been going for 30 years and consistently gets rave reviews.
+This safari company has been going for 30 years in Zimbabwe's Mana Pools National Park and it consistently gets rave reviews.
 It's owned and run by ‘Stretch’ Ferreira, one of southern Africa’s most experienced and legendary guides.
-By all accounts, he seems to be an ‘elephant whisperer’– able to communicate and develop relationships with individual wild animals and get really close to them and other dangerous game.
+By all accounts, he seems to be an ‘elephant whisperer', able to communicate and develop relationships with individual wild animals and get really close to them and other dangerous game.

 * Goliath Safari Camp Highlights